SimpleToM: Exposing the Gap between Explicit ToM Inference and Implicit ToM Application in LLMs: Introduction

-Current datasets for assessing ToM in LLMs are limited by their reliance on the classical Sally-Anne task or templated variants of it \citep{le-etal-2019-revisiting, nematzadeh-etal-2018-evaluating, wu-etal-2023-hi, xu-etal-2024-opentom}.
-These datasets have significant shortcomings: (i) limited diversity in how information asymmetry arises (see related work in Section~\ref{section:related_work} for examples across existing datasets), (ii) explicit use of percept and mentalizing verbs like ``sees'' and ``thinks'' which serve as trigger words for models to realize that these are important aspects, removing the need for implicit commonsense inferences about relevant percepts or beliefs, and (iii) limited exploration of applied ToM, such as judgment of behavior which requires implicit reasoning about mental state.
+However, while ToM in humans has been extensively studied in psychology \citep[e.g.,][]{doherty2008theory,Baron-Cohen1985-BARDTA,Perner1987ThreeyearoldsDW}, studies of ToM reasoning in LLMs to date have been limited, largely relying on the classical Sally-Anne task or templated variants of it \citep{le-etal-2019-revisiting, nematzadeh-etal-2018-evaluating, wu-etal-2023-hi, xu-etal-2024-opentom}.
+While informative, these studies have several shortcomings: (i) limited diversity in how information asymmetry arises (see related work in Section~\ref{section:related_work} for examples across existing datasets), (ii) explicit use of percept and mentalizing verbs like ``sees'' and ``thinks'' which serve as trigger words for models to realize that these are important aspects, removing the need for implicit commonsense inferences about relevant percepts or beliefs, and (iii) limited exploration of applied ToM, such as the judgment of behavior which requires implicit reasoning about mental state.